The Greenbrier Companies: The Greenbrier Companies

 In 2021, Greenbrier formed GBX Leasing, a joint venture with The Longwood Group, a Chicago-based transportation equipment advisory and asset management firm, to develop an owned portfolio of leased railcars to be built primarily by Greenbrier.
+GBX Leasing became wholly owned by Greenbrier after the company acquired Longwood Group's minority interest in 2023.

 In 2021, Greenbrier was recognized as an "Oregon History Maker" by the Oregon Historical Society.

 In 2022, Greenbrier's founder and CEO Bill Furman stepped down as CEO and retired the office of Executive Chairman.
 The Board of Directors appointed then-President & Chief Operating Officer Lorie Tekorius to CEO & President.
 Furman remained a director through the expiration of his term in January 2024.